 This Keto Cornbread is super fluffy, tender, and moist.
-It has the right amount of sweetness, making it fantastic for dipping into chili, soups, or stews or top with butter and have it as a quick snack.
+It has the right amount of sweetness, making it fantastic for dipping into chili, soups, or stews, or top with butter and have it as a quick snack.
 At only 1g net carbs per serving, this almond flour cornbread is super soft in the middle with buttery and crunchy edges.

 Despite being gluten-free, this wheat-free cornbread it’s hands down the best low carb cornbread you can ever make.
 It’s sweet enough, soft, crumbly, and holds up so well!
-It’s so easy to make it from scratch and to enjoy it with my easy keto chili.
+It’s so easy to make it from scratch and enjoy it with my easy keto chili.

 Take a look at this super easy step-by-step video that shows you exactly how to make this keto cornbread:

 As you know, starting this month, we are posting 3 new recipes each week.
 I hope that’s fantastic news for you!
-For us, here at the LowCarbSpark’s little Studio means we’re testing tons of recipes and sharing with you only the best versions!
+For us, here at the LowCarbSpark’s little Studio we’re testing tons of recipes and sharing with you only the best versions!

-This week we tested some amazing salad recipes, some delicious keto drinks, and a keto white chicken recipe that’s coming out next week.
+This week, we tested some amazing salad recipes, some delicious keto drinks, and a keto white chicken recipe that’s coming out next week.
 All the team loved dunking keto cornbread into chicken chili, so it’s time to share the recipe with you.
 No food wasted here!!
 I’m thrilled to see if you’ll like it.

 Is Cornbread Keto?